RetroWWU/paPAML/README.md

 ## Linux (Ubuntu 22.04)

 In pricipal the installation is the same on Linux.
-A conda image description will be filled later, but on the other hand: why do you need such a lot of overhead?

 First install as root following packages

     # apt update
     # apt install hyphy-common hyphy-pt paml libfile-which-perl libproc-processtable-perl libstatistics-distributions-perl

 Now you can (1) download as a "normal" user paPAML.pl direct from the github repository and place it where you like, the best maybe is $HOME/bin.
 Additionally it would be good to adjust the PATH environment to the directory where you put paPAML.pl into.
-Or you (2) easily do following, what may be even more easy
+Or you (2) do following, what may be even more easy

     # wget https://raw.githubusercontent.com/RetroWWU/paPAML/main/paPAML.pl
     # chmod u+x paPAML.pl